Xilinx-CNS/ebpf_asm/README.md

 very confusing, so don't do this!

-An equate can be defined with a `name` that ends in a size suffix, but accessing the equate will require using two size suffixes (sometimes three, which is arguably a bug but not trivial to fix).
+An equate can be defined with a `name` that ends in a size suffix, but accessing the equate in a context where a size suffix would be allowed will require using **two** size suffixes.
 This is also confusing, so don't do this either!

 ### Labels